vnleonenko/COVID_AI/matveeva/README.md

 #### Sampling

-Files to be used in sampling algorithms is available for for download in the repository: https://github.com/vnleonenko/Influenza_spatial
+Files to be used in sampling algorithms is available for download in the repository: https://github.com/vnleonenko/Influenza_spatial

 #### ABM